OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 SBOMs may be subject to confidentiality agreements.
 A conformant SBOM must, however, not be subject to any confidentiality agreements that would prevent a recipient from redistributing the SBOM to any party to whom such recipient has a right to redistribute the corresponding software.
 #### 3.15.1	Verification Material/Reference material
 #### 3.15.2	Rationale
+Some open source software licenses enable any recipient to redistribute the software.
+In these situations, the recipients should be also able to redistribute the relevant parts of the SBOMs.

 ## 4. Conformant notice:
 To indicate that the software has a conformant SBOM available, you may use the following statement: “Lorem IPSUM"